FACTBOX-Governments race to regulate AI tools | Technology

 * Investigating possible breaches Italy's data protection authority Garante plans to review other artificial intelligence platforms and hire AI experts, a top official said on May 22.

 ChatGPT became available again to users in Italy in April after being temporarily banned over concerns by the national data protection authority in March.
-SPAIN
+JAPAN

-* Investigating possible breaches Spain's data protection agency said in April it was launching a preliminary investigation into potential data breaches by ChatGPT.
-It has also asked the EU's privacy watchdog to evaluate privacy concerns surrounding ChatGPT, the agency told Reuters in April.
+* Investigating possible breaches Japan's privacy watchdog said on June 2 it has warned OpenAI not to collect sensitive data without people's permission and to minimise the sensitive data it collects, adding it may take further action if it has more concerns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)